Recursive Entropic Variational Inference for Nonlinear State-Space Models

 The expectations involved in this approximation can be efficiently evaluated using numerical quadrature integration rules~\citep{sarkka2023bayesian}. \end{definition}

-Given a set of marginal distributions $q_{k}^{[i]}(x_{k})$, we can apply the expansion in Definition~\ref{def:fourier-hermite} to the log-transition and log-measurement functions to obtain second-order approximations consistent with Assumption~\ref{asm:statistical-expansion}.
-This approach provides an alternative approximation to GLSR, which does not impose an explicit additive Gaussian noise assumption and inherently incorporates second-order information of the state-space model, offering potentially higher fidelity in the approximation.
+Given a set of marginal distributions $q_{k}^{[i]}(x_{k})$, we can apply the expansion in Definition~\ref{def:fourier-hermite} to the log-transition and log-measurement functions to obtain second-order approximations consistent with Definition~\ref{def:statistical-expansion-log-densities}.
+This approach provides an alternative to GSLR that does not impose an explicit additive Gaussian noise assumption and incorporates second-order information, offering potentially higher-fidelity approximations.